-- The disclosure is to other school officials, including teachers, within the institution whom the institution has determined to have a legitimate educational interest. - The disclosure is to officials of another institution of postsecondary education where the student seeks or intends to enroll or where the student is already enrolled so long as the disclosure is for purposes related to the student's enrollment transfer.

-- The disclosure is to authorized representatives of federal, state, or local educational authorities. - Disclosure is to the student. - In connection with the student's request for/receipt of financial aid. - If required by a state law requiring disclosure that was adopted before November 19, 1974. - To organizations conducting certain studies for or on behalf of the College. - To accrediting organizations to carry out their functions. - To comply with a judicial order or lawfully issued subpoena.
+- To school officials, including teachers, within the institution whom the institution has determined to have a legitimate educational interest. - To officials of another institution of postsecondary education where the student seeks or intends to enroll or where the student is already enrolled so long as the disclosure is for purposes related to the student's enrollment transfer. - To authorized representatives of federal, state, or local educational authorities. - To the student. - In connection with the student's request for or receipt of financial aid. - Required by a state law requiring disclosure that was adopted before November 19, 1974. - To organizations conducting certain studies for or on behalf of the College.

-Note: The College will make a reasonable effort to notify the student or a designate of the order or subpoena in advance of compliance.

-- To appropriate parties in a health or safety emergency. - To a victim of an alleged perpetrator of a crime of violence or a non-forcible sex offense, subject to the requirements of 99.39.
+- To accrediting organizations to carry out their functions. - To comply with a judicial order or lawfully issued subpoena.
+Note: The College will make a reasonable effort to notify the student or a designee of the order or subpoena before complying. - To appropriate parties in a health or safety emergency. - To a victim of an alleged perpetrator of a crime of violence or a non-forcible sex offense, subject to the requirements of 99.39.
 The disclosure may only include the final results of the disciplinary proceeding with respect to that alleged crime or offense, regardless of the finding.
 (99.31 9(a)(13)) - To the general public, the final results of a disciplinary proceeding, subject to the requirements of 99.39, if the school determines the student is an alleged perpetrator of a crime of violence or nonforcible sex offense and the student has committed a violation of the school's rules or policies with respect to the allegation made against him or her.
-(99.31 (a) (14)) - To parents of a student regarding the student's violation of any federal, state or local law, or any rule or policy of the school, governing the use or possession of alcohol or a controlled substance if the school determines the student committed a disciplinary violation and the student is under the age of 21.
+(99.31 (a) (14)) - To parents of students who are claimed as dependents for income tax purposes and the institution has verified that fact (unless there is a court order, state statute or other legally binding document prohibiting such).
+A copy of the parents' most recent federal income tax return is required and students will be notified in advance of release of records for this purpose. - To parents of a student regarding the student's violation of any federal, state or local law, or any rule or policy of the school, governing the use or possession of alcohol or a controlled substance if the school determines the student committed a disciplinary violation and the student is under the age of 21.
 (99.31 (a)(15)) - Information the school has designated as "directory information" under 99.37.
-(99.31 (a)(11))